Quantitative Research Questions Examples External variable

 Quantitative research questions help look into trends and patterns to make logical sense of the research topic.
 The data gathered can be generalized to the entire population and help make data-driven and sound decisions.

 Statistical reports are hard to argue with, making the data more reliable.
-Quantitative research requires precise information, so the data it brings is reliable and valid.
+Quantitative research requires precise information so the data it brings is reliable and valid.

-Examples of Quantitative Research Questions
+Popular Quantitative Research Questions

 Here are some of the most common quantitative research questions you can use in your quantitative surveys: